googleapis/google-api-nodejs-client/README.md

 ### Working with Google Cloud Platform APIs?
 If you're working with [Google Cloud Platform][cloudplatform] APIs such as Datastore, Cloud Storage or Pub/Sub, consider using the [`@google-cloud`][googlecloud] client libraries: single purpose idiomatic Node.js clients for Google Cloud Platform services.

+### Support and maintenance
+These client libraries are official supported by Google.
+However, these libraries are considered complete and are in maintenance mode.
+This means that we will address critical bugs and security issues but will not add any new features.
+For Google Cloud Platform APIs, we recommend using [google-cloud-node](https://github.com/GoogleCloudPlatform/google-cloud-node) which is under active development.

 ## Getting started

 ### Installation